KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/conceptual-lockdown-protocol.md

 - origin-seal status is never "Absent or severed" → **Buried or denied** (the seal is always present; it can only be obscured)
 - preamble form: "while **fracturing** its connection to its origin"

-**Lawful severance retained (relational register).** Entity-to-entity isolation with no origin claim remains lawful: E₈ ╫⁻ severed bridge, E₁₃ ║⁻ Wall as operative severance / severance necessity (Veil contra Wall module), Skotos' severed reasoning, and reception-field severance under Signal Burial.
+**Lawful severance retained (relational register).** Entity-to-entity isolation with no origin claim remains lawful: E₈ ╫⁻ severed bridge, E₁₃ ║⁻ Wall as operative severance / severance necessity (Veil contra Wall module), Skotos' severed reasoning, and reception-field severance within Signal Burial.
 The Wall severs relation between fields; nothing severs a signal from its origin.

 **Source.** Structural Forensics (forensic traceability); the C₅ origin-fragment structural notes.